Exactly 1 year ago, I made my 1st visit to Turkey in great anticipation, not knowing what to expect and coming with eyes wide open.

 It was all really well reconstructed back and each batch of archaeologists that comes here really starts to restore it properly.
 This is very detailed restoration compared to the Greek ruins in Athens, which was a bit disappointing how the ruins are degrading very quickly.

 It was also amazing to learn the history of how the apostle John comes here to preach the gospel and Mother Mary actually stayed a distance away in a little stone house John build for her.
 To be able to walk through the biblical history and see it come alive is really such a privilege.

 A really amazing part of the trip was here in Captivating Cappadocia.
 I elaborated a lot more about this place in my other post, but pigeon valley is a big must visit along your way.

-The intricate and unique structure of these sand caves and how they use to have these pigeons deliver messages in those ancient time, is still such an intriguing and fascinating concept to me.
+The intricate and unique structure of these sand caves in Goreme National Park and how they use to have these pigeons deliver messages in those ancient time, is still such an intriguing and fascinating concept to me.
 Gets your imagination thinking about what it would be like to live in those days where the only communication is by letters delivered by pigeons.
 Probably pretty expensive too…

 Curious about Cappadocia?
 Then read about this captivating place

 6. Alluring Amasya in Day and Night

 It was not my first time seeing Amasya, but I must say it is a really gorgeous place that I didn’t mind seeing again.